Why is "condition" spelled this way?

 Step 3: Putting It All Together

-condition- The state that something is in.
+condition- The state that something or someone is in.

 Spelling Notes